tauraamui/website/blog/how-to-wash-up-correctly.md

 ### Prepare

-This should go without saying, but clearing your crockery of as much solid food residue as possible before you being is essential to doing adulting correctly.
+This should go without saying, but clearing your crockery of as much solid food residue as possible before you begin is essential to doing adulting correctly.

 ### Step 1.